Updated on 3rd Aug 2020

 Technology has become an indispensable part of modern living.
-And as our dependence on the internet grows, so do our need for a reliable broadband connection.
+As our dependence on the internet grows, so do our need for a reliable broadband connection.
 As such, families with kids attending school and university tend to have greater usage of data, taking into consideration the fact that academic and entertainment demands are mostly met over the internet.
-See which Australian providers offer the best deals.

 In this modern digital age, kids are increasingly dependent on the internet.
 And whatever their reasons may be, they even sometimes tend to use it for more than the adults do.
 How much data a family uses is subjective and dependent on factors such as the age of the kids, time spent indoors and the adults streaming and downloading media for work and recreation.
 So, how does one go about choosing an internet plan that fits the whole family?